volantvm/volant/docs/5_architecture/1_overview.md

 ## Control Plane Flow

-1) Client installs a plugin manifest via API or CLI
+1) Client installs an image manifest via API or CLI
-   - Stored in DB (internal/server/db) and registered in an in‑memory registry.
+   - Stored in DB (internal/server/db) and registered in an in-memory registry.

 2) Create VM
    - API: POST /api/v1/vms or deployments